 10| Gerakas Beach

 Beach chairs and straw umbrellas align the golden sands of Gerakas Beach.
 By far one of the best places in Zante.
 This beach is located on the southern tip of Zakynthos.
 You can lounge in your chair and get served all your beverages while enjoying the sea view.

-Gerakas Beach is known for it’s beautiful clay canyon which is medicinal mud.
-You can rub the clay over your body and rinse off in the sea.
-It leave the skin silky and smooth.
+Gerakas Beach is known for its beautiful clay canyon which is medicinal mud.
+You can rub the clay over your body and rinse it off in the sea.
+It leaves the skin silky and smooth.
 However, I have heard the canyon has been closed to visitors since my visit due to deterioration.

 Now I hope you see that Zakynthos is worth visiting.
 I believe you will find Zante to be very scenic with its massive white cliffs, electric blue waters, chummy locals, and exquisite food.
 Follow my guide for the top 11 things to do in Zakynthos and you will be planning your return quickly.
 Have you visited any of the Greek Islands before?
 Tell me in the comments below!